 —Rabbi Michael Lezak, Congregation Rodef Shalom, San Rafael, CA

 - Advocating for an end to police practices that result in disproportionate stops, arrests, and deaths of people of color.

 - Organizing rabbis and their communities to protest police violence and to demand full investigations in cases of killings by police officers.

 - Advocating for more just sentencing policies.

 - Organizing to end prolonged solitary confinement, which international law experts have classified as torture.

 - Helping Jewish communities to volunteer with incarcerated individuals and their families, employ the formerly incarcerated, and engage in local campaigns to change state criminal justice laws.

 - Educating the Jewish community about why our current system of mass incarceration benefits none of us.

-T’ruah’s Handbook for Jewish Communities Fighting Mass Incarceration provides background resources, sermon sparks and extensive Jewish materials, and ways for Jewish communities to take action.
+T’ruah’s Handbook for Jewish Communities Fighting Mass Incarceration provides background resources, sermon sparks, extensive Jewish materials, and ideas for how Jewish communities can take action.

 “Although one police officer has been held accountable today, the conviction addresses merely a single instance of state violence.”